Opentrons/opentrons-modules/stm32-modules/thermocycler-refresh/README.md

 - Build and Test: `cmake --build ./build-stm32-host --target thermocycler-refresh-build-and-test`

 ### Simulator
 There's a simulator!
 It host-compiles the core lib with boost for interaction.
-Right now it just talks over stdin and stdout but it should really learn about arbitrary sockets and whatnot.
-You can build it with `cmake --build ./build-stm32-host --target thermocycler-refresh-simulator` and then run it with `./build-stm32-host/stm32-modules/thermocycler-refresh/simulator/thermocycler-refresh-simulator`.
+It can run with input from either `stdin` or a socket.
+You can build it with `cmake --build ./build-stm32-host --target thermocycler-refresh-simulator` and then run it with `./build-stm32-host/stm32-modules/thermocycler-refresh/simulator/thermocycler-refresh-simulator --stdin`.
 You can type some gcodes in to stdin.
 To quit, either interrupt or kill or send EOF (ctrl-d on unixlikes).
+See `./simulator` for more detail.

 ## File Structure
 - `./tests/` contains the test-specific entrypoints and actual test code